RobertoLorusso/AnomalyDetection/README.md

 LSTM Autoencoder for anomaly detection
 ==============================

-LSTM Autoencoder for anomaly detection in VitalDB dataset.
+LSTM Autoencoder for anomaly detection in ECG time series.
-Adaptive threshold selection for identifying anomalies, based on mean reconstruction error obtained on training data.
+I developed an adaptive threshold selection strategy to identify anomalies on the basis of mean reconstruction error obtained from training data.